A 1991 Oklahoma oil discovery in a hidden meteor crater attracted worldwide attention.

-According to the American Association of Professional Geologists, the potential for petroleum production from impact craters “seized the attention of the Oklahoma oil industry in the early 1990s.
+According to the American Association of Professional Geologists (AAPG), the potential for petroleum production from impact craters “seized the attention of the Oklahoma oil industry in the early 1990s.
 Several new, deep wells in the Sooner Trend produced exceptional amounts of oil and gas.”

-Since Hamm’s discovery, many more wells have been completed in the Ames crater, some producing more than a million barrels of oil.
-About 30 of the original wells are still producing.
-In 1994, the combined flow from three wells averaged more than 2,000 barrels of oil and 730,000 cubic feet of gas per day.
+Since the historic Continental Resources 1991 oil discovery, many more wells have been completed in the Ames astrobleme, some wells producing more than a million barrels of oil.
+In 1994, the combined flow from three of the company’s wells averaged more than 2,000 barrels of oil and 730,000 cubic feet of gas per day.

-The Ames crater impact site is one of only six oil-producing craters in the United States.
-It is among the largest producing craters producing 17.4 million barrels of oil and 79.5 billion cubic feet of natural gas by 2007.
+The Ames impact site — one of only six producing craters in the United States — was among the largest oil-bearing craters, yielding 17.4 million barrels of oil and 79.5 billion cubic feet of natural gas by 2007.
 The Oilfield Review noted in 2009, “Ultimate recoverable reserves are estimated at 25 million barrels of oil and 100 billion cubic gas.”

-Hamm was the primary developer of the museum (also know as the Ames Astrobleme Museum) and spoke at the 2007 dedication during Ames Day, an annual fundraising event for the volunteer fire department.
+As the primary developer of the Ames Astrobleme Museum, Hamm spoke at the August 18, 2007, dedication ceremony during the annual Ames Day, a fundraising event for the local volunteer fire department.

-At the dedication, Bert Mackie, vice chairman of Security National Bank, who grew up in Ames and was the first to advocate promoting the crater’s historical significance, introduced Charles Mankin, director of the Oklahoma Geological Survey.
-An expert geologist, Mankin described the crater’s significance for the citizens of Ames, geologists, oil producers…and petroleum history.
+The museum dedication ceremony included Bert Mackie, vice chairman of Security National Bank, who grew up in Ames and was the first to advocate promoting the crater’s historical significance.
+Mackie introduced Charles Mankin, director of the Oklahoma Geological Survey (OGS), who described the crater’s significance for the citizens of Ames, geologists, and worldwide petroleum history.

-Citation Information: Article Title: “Ames Astrobleme Museum.”
-Author: Aoghs.org Editors.
+Citation Information –Article Title: “Ames Astrobleme Museum.”
+Authors: B.A.
+Wells and K.L.
+Wells.
 Website Name: American Oil & Gas Historical Society.
-URL: https://aoghs.org/energy-education-resources/ames-astrobleme-oil-museum/.
+URL: https://aoghs.org/energy-education-resources/ames-astrobleme-oil-museum.
 Last Updated: August 7, 2023.
 Original Published Date: December 1, 2007.